IdasLam/Vactrack/README.md

 The web application is defaulted to port `80`, which needs to be available.

-Your `Cloud Firestore` database must have `articles`, with atleast 2 documents, and `family` collections.
-The collection `articles` must have the documents in this format, or it will not work as intended:
+In your `Cloud Firestore` the collection `articles` must have the documents in this format, or it will not work as intended:

 ```javascript
 {